 Upwelling systems, both coastal and equatorial, are natural laboratories for studying the impacts of multiple stressors on air sea-exchange processes and marine ecosystem services.
 These systems are characterised by high productivity closely related to the presence of an extensive oxygen minimum zone (OMZ) and low pH-high carbon dioxide values.
-An active research during recent decades has determined the role of upwelling systems in the exchange of climatic active gases such as CO2, N2O and CH4, the OMZ variability and the biogeochemical cycles of nitrogen, carbon and sulphur.
+Active research during recent decades has determined the role of upwelling systems in the exchange of climatic active gases (such as CO2, N2O, and CH4), OMZ variability, and the biogeochemical cycles of nitrogen, carbon, and sulphur.

 Polar Oceans and Sea Ice